top of page

 The career prospects for graduates pursuing a career as a psychometrist in South Africa are generally positive, with several pathways available:

-Growing Demand: There is an increasing need for psychometric assessments in educational, clinical, and organizational settings.
+• Growing Demand: Increasing need for assessments in educational, clinical, and organizational settings.

-Diverse Work Environments: Graduates can find employment in schools, private practices, hospitals, and corporate sectors, offering a variety of work experiences.
+• Diverse Work Environments: Employment opportunities in schools, private practices, hospitals, and corporate sectors.

-Private Practice: Experienced psychometrists can establish their private practices, providing services directly to clients.
+• Private Practice: Experienced psychometrists can establish their own practices.

-Research Opportunities: There are opportunities for involvement in research projects related to psychological assessments and testing methodologies.
+• Research Opportunities: Involvement in projects related to psychological assessments.

-Overall, the field of psychometry in South Africa offers a promising career for graduates, with opportunities for professional growth and specialization.
+Overall, the field of psychometry in South Africa offers promising career growth and specialization opportunities.

 Roles and Responsibilities in Different Working Environments